khval/AmosKittens/commands.md

 	This command returns free bytes on current drive/partition.
 Amos Kitten follow AMOS pro standard, and is using singed integer as return values.
-To avoid returning negative numbers when over 2GBytes, this command will return 2Gbytes if is more than 2Gbytes free.
+To avoid returning negative numbers when over 2GBytes, this command will return 2Gbytes if its more than 2Gbytes free.

 	Use command "Disk Info$" command to get correct number of bytes free.